Gazetteer: Modern era

 Gazetteers became widely popular in Britain in the 19th century, with publishers such as Fullarton, Mackenzie, Chambers and W & A. K. Johnston, many of whom were Scottish, meeting public demand for information on an expanding Empire.
 This British tradition continues in the electronic age with innovations such as the National Land and Property Gazetteer, the text-based Gazetteer for Scotland, and the new (2008) National Gazetteer (for Scotland), formerly known as the Definitive National Address – Scotland National Gazetteer.
 In addition to local or regional gazetteers, there have also been comprehensive world gazetteers published; an early example would be the 1912 world gazetteer published by Lippincott Williams & Wilkins.
 There are also interregional gazetteers with a specific focus, such as the gazetteer of the Swedish atlas "Das Bästas Bilbok" (1969), a road atlas and guide for Sweden, Norway, Finland, and Denmark.

+The 19th century was also a time that gazetteers became popular in American states.
+Massachusetts, New York, New Jersey, Pennsylvania, and Virginia were among states with their own versions.
+Other states appeared in collections, such as The New England Gazetteer (1839). and The Western Gazetteer (1817).
+New York State, which underwent rapid changes in population and infrastructure (canals; railroads) during the 19th century, saw published at least six substantial gazetteers.
+The first two (1813 and 1824) were compiled by the writer and inventor Horatio Gates Spafford, father of lawyer and poet Horatio Gates Spafford (jr.) For John Homer French’s gazetteer (1860), he extensively re-surveyed the entire state, to improve the accuracy of his maps and geographic descriptions.
+Franklin B. Hough, a statistician who later gained renown in forestry, published his own gazetteer in 1872.